 Studies done in the early 2000s showed benefits to doing eccentric exercises.
 These exercises focus on slowly lowering a load while the painful tendon (and muscle) lengthens.
 Eccentric exercises done with progressively heavier loads over time showed promising results.
 Pain decreased and we actually could see structural changes and healing of the tendon over time.

 However, many people became discouraged while doing eccentric exercises because they are painful.
 No one wants exercise to be painful.
 Now we are seeing that the same beneficial results are being achieved with a different approach.
-With progressive tendon loading exercises, we see similar decreases in pain over time, improvements in tendon strength, and they cause much less pain while exercising.
+With progressive tendon loading exercises, we see similar decreases in pain along with improvements in tendon strength.
+And they cause much less pain while exercising.

 A Proven Way to Treat Patellar Tendinitis